Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 What is Lyme disease?

-- You hunt, camp, or fish in a wooded area.
+- You walk, hike, hunt, camp, or fish in a grassy or wooded area

 What are the signs and symptoms of Lyme disease?

-- A red rash that looks like a target or bull's eye
+- A red rash that is often round and may look like a target or bull's eye

 - Weakness and tiredness